web-deps/odom/docs/api/create-component/utils.md

 The title attribute of `<span>` will be updated to `Hello`.

 > Note: <br />
-> All generic data is converted to `string` for all elements except target elements.
+> All generic data is converted to `string` for all nodes except target nodes.
 If the target element has ordinary attributes, the attributes will be converted to props as they are in the utility collections.

 ## Specific Utilities